Bush Fire Information

 No permits shall be issued to set fire to bush during the prohibited burning period except for reasons as specified under the Bush Fires Act.

-When a Bush Fire Control Officer refuses to issue a permit, he must advise the Chief Executive Officer that the permit has been refused and details of the grounds for refusal to ensure that a permit is not obtained from another officer.
+When a Fire Control Officer refuses to issue a permit, he must advise the Chief Executive Officer that the permit has been refused and details of the grounds for refusal to ensure that a permit is not obtained from another officer.

 Fire Response Vehicle Identifier Stickers